skoett/de-assignment_v2/README.md

 Your goal is to perform a series of ETL steps that demonstrate your ability to work with simple data.
 It would be preferred if you use Python for you solution, but you can use whatever language you decide for :) You can use Scala, Python or R to solve the problem.

 ## Access
-The generated data files needed for the assignment is located in the public <https://storage.googleapis.com/de-assignment-data-bucket/data/>.
+The generated data files needed for the assignment is located in the public storage bucket: <https://storage.googleapis.com/de-assignment-data-bucket/data/>.
 To access the storage bucket, we recommend [gsutil](https://cloud.google.com/storage/docs/gsutil) to navigate in storage buckets on Google Cloud Platform.
 Alternatively, you can curl the storage bucket to acquire the tree structure and URI's using:
 ```